 Are drag curls better than regular curls?

-Drag curls aren't universally better.
+Drag curls are not universally better.
 They isolate the biceps more strictly than standard curls by removing front delt involvement and body english.
 Because the weights travel straight up along the body instead of forward in an arc, you cannot cheat the rep. This makes drag curls excellent for long head emphasis and as a finishing movement.
 Standard curls still allow heavier loading.
 Most intermediate programs include both.

 Why are drag curls called drag curls?